Passover: Origins and theories

-The Passover ritual is "a mitzvah commanded by Torah (rather than of rabbinic origin)."
+Passover is believed to have formed in the merger of a pastoral apotropaic ritual and an agricultural harvest festival, both practiced in the Land of Israel.

 Apotropaic ritual

-The Passover ritual is thought by modern scholars to have its origins in an apotropaic rite unrelated to the Exodus to ensure the protection of a family home, a rite conducted wholly within a clan.
+The Passover sacrifice component is thought by modern scholars to have its origins in an apotropaic rite unrelated to the Exodus to ensure the protection of a family home, a rite conducted wholly within a clan.
 Ezov was employed to daub the blood of a slaughtered sheep on the lintels and door posts to ensure that demonic forces could not enter the home.

 Barley harvest plus Exodus narrative

-A further hypothesis maintains that once the Priestly Code was promulgated, the Exodus narrative took on a central function, as the apotropaic rite was, arguably, amalgamated with the Canaanite agricultural festival of spring which was a ceremony of unleavened bread, connected with the barley harvest.
-As the Exodus motif grew, the original function and symbolism of these double origins was lost.
+A further hypothesis maintains that once the Priestly Code was promulgated, the Exodus narrative took on a central function, as the apotropaic rite was, arguably, amalgamated with the Canaanite agricultural festival of spring, which was a ceremony of unleavened bread, connected with the barley harvest.
+As the Exodus motif grew, the original function and symbolism of these double origins were lost, resulting in the biblical Passover.
 Several motifs replicate the features associated with the Akitu spring festival of ancient Mesopotamian religion, which celebrates the sowing of barley.
 Scholars John Van Seters, Judah Segal, and Tamara Prošić disagree with the merged two-festivals hypothesis.

 Biblical narrative

 In the Book of Exodus

 In the Book of Exodus, the Israelites are enslaved in ancient Egypt.
-Yahweh, the god of the Israelites, appears to Moses in a burning bush and commands Moses to confront the Pharaoh.
+Yahweh, God of the Israelites, appears to Moses in a burning bush and commands Moses to confront the Pharaoh.
 To show his power, Yahweh inflicts a series of ten plagues on the Egyptians, culminating in the plague of the death of the firstborn.

-Moses said, “Thus says יהוה: Toward midnight I will go forth among the Egyptians, and every [male] first-born in the land of Egypt shall die, from the first-born of Pharaoh who sits on his throne to the first-born of the slave girl who is behind the millstones; and all the first-born of the cattle.
-And there shall be a loud cry in all the land of Egypt, such as has never been or will ever be again;
+Moses said, "Thus says יהוה: Toward midnight I will go forth among the Egyptians, and every [male] first-born in the land of Egypt shall die, from the first-born of Pharaoh who sits on his throne to the first-born of the slave girl who is behind the millstones; and all the first-born of the cattle.
+And there shall be a loud cry in all the land of Egypt, such as has never been or will ever be again;"